birdwes/TDA30_Asterisk_h323/content/IPGW4.md

 If your card requires restoring to factory defaults, the reset procedure is described in "Getting Started" appendix C.

+The IPGW4 allows remote configuration of the PBX, as well as the card, over TCP/IP (note that this requires PBX firmware 4 or later).

 Once the card is reset to factory defaults, it has the following settings, to access it:

 |  | Value |